rebleo/i2daSummer2018/README.md

 It is your responsibility to turn in work on time, to make up any missed assignments, and to catch up with the class in the event of an absence.
 Late work is unacceptable; however, this work can be turned in for partial credit.
 If you know you are going to be absent, contact the professor by email in advance.

-Students will be required to do research on one animation studio of their choosing.
-In week 10, they will present their findings to the class.
-Students can present their research in any way they choose but must give a 7 minute oral presentation complete with slide deck.

 You are required to maintain a blog for this class.
 This is where you will post your homework assignments to then link to our class wiki.
 Think of it like a digital sketchbook - the blog is not meant to be a finished portfolio site, but a place for your creative process and works in progress.

 Drawing skills are not necessary for this class, however, students are required to keep a sketchbook, and bring it to class every week.
 Each student should sketch, storyboard or write in their sketchbook daily.
 Students should bring an external storage device with them to class every week.